-Curiously, the stone Hermae throughout the city of Athens are found all mutilated, the Mysteries profaned, and all are encouraged to come forward about any other blasphemy.
+Nicias asks for a second vote on the ill-fated Sicilian expedition.
+Alcibiades, however, persuades the multitude by claiming their choice is between one of conquest or else be conquered.
+He is the voice of the reckless Athenian empire, while Nicias is the voice of caution.
+Curiously, at the outset of the expedition the statues of Hermae throughout the city of Athens are all found mutilated, the Mysteries profaned, and all citizens are encouraged to come forward regarding all forms of blasphemy.
 Alcibiades is implicated, but the expedition is all ready to route to Sicily.
-He denies the charges strongly.
-He leaves for Sicily at once but is called back to answer the charges of blasphemy.
+He denies the charges strongly and he leaves for Sicily at once but is called back to answer the charges of blasphemy.
 A wild mood overtakes Athens, and Thucydides spends considerable time correcting the popular opinion of the Athenians regarding paranoia of previous tyrannies, like Pisistratus, nearly one hundred years prior.
-A witch hunt ensues with many implicated people being executed.
+A witch hunt ensues with many people implicated and executed.
 In this climate, Alcibiades flees Sicily, not to return to Athens.
-He went as far as Thurri and then disappeared.
+He goes as far as Thurri and then disappears.

-For this reading I used the impeccable Landmark edition by businessman-turned classical scholar Robert B. Strassler.
+For this reading I used the impeccable Landmark edition of Thucydides’s History of the Peloponnesian War by businessman-turned classical scholar Robert B. Strassler.